Normality, Relativization, and Randomness: Introduction

 We now apply Clauses 5 and 6 of Theorem \ref{CharacterizationTheorem} to propose a relativized notion of normality.

-\begin{dfn} Given a function $f: \Sigma_b^{<\omega}\to \rat$, we say that a real $x$ is \textit{strongly $f$-normal} ($x \in \mathrm{SNorm}^f$) if and only if for every finite state machine $D$ and every $\epsilon>0$, for almost every $n$, we have \end{dfn}
+\begin{dfn} Given a function $f: \Sigma_b^{<\omega}\to \rat$, we say that a real $x$ is \textit{strongly $f$-normal} if and only if for every finite state machine $D$ and every $\epsilon>0$, for almost every $n$, we have \end{dfn}

 A minimum check on such a definition is that a real which is strongly $f$-normal for some appropriate choice of $f$ should be normal.
-Indeed, if we let $f_b$ be the identity function on $\Sigma_b^{<\omega}$, representing the usual $b$-ary representations, then Theorem \ref{CharacterizationTheorem} says exactly that every real which is strongly $f_b$-normal is normal to base $b$.
+Indeed, we can let $f_b$ be the function from $\Sigma_b^{<\omega}$ to $[0,1]$ which returns the numerical value of a string in $\Sigma_b^{<\omega}$ (under the usual $b$-ary representations).
+Then Theorem \ref{CharacterizationTheorem} says exactly that every real which is strongly $f_b$-normal is normal to base $b$.

-We could also imagine another formulation omitting the transducer $D$.
-It will turn out that if we require $f$-normality with respect to all functions $f$ from certain classes, this gives us an equivalent definition, although for a single $f$ they may vary.